 Either way, expect to walk away with some snacks!

 At my husband and my wedding Lohri, we gave a special ladoo made with khoya (milk powder) and sesame seeds, which made the favor a little fancier.
+These are called til bhuga ladoo, and that’s a picture of them, below.
 My husband’s parents wrapped these in little blue silk bags with our names and the date of our Lohri party embroidered on them.
 (Which again, looks not unlike a wedding favor.
 My in-laws were feeling fancy!)

 Thus, if you have a peanut allergy, be wary of these favors!
 They will almost certainly contain nuts.